boslab/structured-water/README.md

 ## Freezing the solution

 I put the normal tubes in a normal freezer box at –20 °C and waited for the ice question to resolve.
-I votexed all the tubes for 5s and arranged them all away from the box edges.
+I votexed all the tubes for 5s and arranged them away from the box edges.

-Then I waited two weeks because of a more virulent flu season.
+Then I waited two weeks because of an uncommonly virulent flu season.
 Several other people used the freezer in the meantime, moving and jostling the box.

 When I tested the solidity, I also vortexed the unfrozen tubes 2s to induce crystals.